Precisfice/DEDUCTION/README.md

-* Given any dose-*escalation* design, in which *by definition* "intra-patient dose escalation is not allowed" [4], extend this faithfully to a dose-*titration* design that dispenses with this constraint.
+* Given any dose-*escalation* design, in which *by definition* "intra-patient dose escalation is not allowed" [4], extend this faithfully to a dose-*titration* design eliminating this constraint.

 ## References